meeees/FishNet/Readme.md

 ## `make_random_fish.py` and `view_fish.py`

 Generative Adversarial Network to try to generate fish.
 After training for 30,000 generations, I wrote a visualizer to play around with the 20 different input variables available to the model.
-It's not very good at making fish, even after I limited it to only oscars.
-Has the colors right and general shape sometimes
+It's not very good at making fish, even after I limited it to only oscars, but it is *way* better than it started (random noise).
+It has the colors right and general shape sometimes
 (see fake_fish.png and fake_mess.png).

 I also removed most of the images with white backgrounds from the training set.
 I imagine more consistent training data would produce more consistent fish.